steve-forse/open_graph_previewer/README.md

 - **No pagination**: All previews are loaded at once; would need pagination at scale
 - **Single-threaded SQLite**: Not suitable for high-concurrency production deployments
 - **No CDN/proxy for og:images**: Images are loaded directly from source URLs
-- **No retry mechanism**: Failed fetches are not automatically retried